-If you need a VPS server, you are expecting more traffic than a shared plan.
-Some companies only offer shared plans, though.
-Thankfully, both Inmotion Hosting and Hostgator offer VPS plans.
+If you need a VPS server you are certainly expecting more traffic to your website than you would if you were on a shared plan.
+Some web hosting companies only offer shared web hosting plans.
+Thankfully, both InMotion Hosting and HostGator offer VPS plans.
 Two big companies offer two reasonably priced virtual private server (VPS) plans.
-You do have more options other than InMotion and Hostgator, but in this article, I want to show you how they stack up side by side.
+You do have more options other than InMotion Hosting and HostGator, but in this article, I want to show you how they stack up side by side.

-Both InMotion and Hostgator are close, in terms of price.
-I am going to compare two popular plans; one from InMotion Hosting and the other from Hostgator.
-For InMotion I will be using the VPS-1000s plan for an example and for Hostgator I will be evaluating the Snappy 1000 plan.
+Both InMotion Hosting and HostGator are close, in terms of price.
+I am going to compare two popular plans; one from InMotion Hosting and the other from HostGator.
+For InMotion Hosting I will be using the VPS-1000s plan for an example and for HostGator I will be evaluating the Snappy 1000 plan.

 Here are the prices break down: